brynnhs/MouseMemoryGraph/README.md

 # [MouseMemoryGraph](https://wiki.bme-paris.com/2025-project05/tiki-index.php?page=HomePage)

 ## Overview
 MouseMemoryGraph is a **Dash-based web application** for visualizing and analyzing neural and behavioral data from mouse experiments.
-The application integrates **photometry data** and **behavioral tracking data** to provide interactive visualizations and interval-based analyses.
+The application integrates **photometry data** and **behavioral data** to provide interactive visualizations and event-based analyses.
 Click on the title above to check out our website which gives a detailed background on this project and our team.

 ## Features
-- Interactive plots for photometry and behavioral data
+- Interactive plots that combine photometry and behavioural data
-- Epoching for visualizations of freezing behaviour onset and offset events
+- Event-related visualizations of freezing behaviour onset and offset events
 - Reprocessing functionality to incorporate newly added datasets
 - Web-based dashboard for intuitive data exploration